 Frequently asked questions

 The personal belongings limit is £1500 per insured person, the single article limit is £300 and the valuables limit is £300 in total.
-Remember, if you have a Discoverer policy, the personal belongings limit is £1000 per insured person, up to £300 for single articles and up to £300 for valuables.
-The limits in the personal belongings section that may not be enough for expensive items such as jewellery and photographic or video equipment.
-However, you can usually insure these items separately under the ‘All Risks’ extension of your home insurance.
+The limits in the personal belongings section that may not be enough for expensive items such as jewellery and electronic equipment.
+However, you can usually insure these items separately under the 'All Risks' extension of your home insurance.